 Achromatopsia 2 (ACHM2 German Shepherd Dog)

-Achromatopsia develops as a result of degeneration of the cone cells responsible for color vision.
+Achromatopsia (ACHM2) develops as a result of degeneration of the cone cells responsible for colour vision.
 The symptoms are day blindness and impaired vision.
-The causative mutation for achromatopsia 2 is found in German Shepherds.
-It is autosomal recessive.

 - Severely impaired vision in bright daylight.